mattcieslak/hbcd-docs/docs/datacuration/bids.md

 │       │   sub-<label>_ses-<label>_scans.json
 ```

-As anticipated in a large infant study, many subjects will have missing data elements.
-As a result, the number of folders and files available for each unique subject and session will vary.
-Additionally, because the HBCD acquisition involves multiple modalities, some are collected at different times.
-Even within a single modality, certain acquisitions may be gathered on different days.
+As expected in a large infant study, many subjects will have missing data elements, resulting in variations in the number of folders and files available for each subject and session.
+Additionally, the HBCD acquisition involves multiple modalities, some of which are collected at different times.
+Even within a single modality, certain acquisitions may occur on different days.

 ## Participant-Level Data
-Participant-level data is available in the `participants.tsv` file, located at the root directory of the BIDS dataset.
-This file contains information about the participants’ sex.
-Descriptions of the TSV column names and properties of their values can be found in the sidecar `participants.json` file.
+Participant-level data is stored in the `participants.tsv` file located in the root directory of the BIDS dataset.
+This file includes information on participants' sex.
+Descriptions of the column names and their properties are provided in the accompanying `participants.json` sidecar file.

 ## Session-Level Data
-Session-level data is available in the `sessions.tsv` file located in the subject folder.
-This file contains information about the different sessions acquired for the participant, including site of collection, age and gestational age, and the head size of the participant.
-Descriptions of the TSV column names and properties of their values can be found in the sidecar `sessions.json` file.
-*Note: age measures are computed based on a birthdate measure that is jittered up to 7 days.*
+Session-level data is stored in the `sessions.tsv` file within the subject folder.
+This file provides details on the various sessions acquired for the participant, including the collection site, the participant’s age and gestational age at each session, and head size.
+Descriptions of the TSV column names and the properties of their values are available in the accompanying `sessions.json` sidecar file. *Note:* age measures are computed based on a birthdate measure that is jittered up to 7 days.

 ## Scan-Level Data
 The complexity of data acquisition and the varying image quality across scans make the `scans.tsv` file, located in the session folder.
 This file contains information about how old the participant was at the time of the acquisition, and in certain cases there is also information about the quality of the underlying acquisition.
-To get a better understanding of what the different fields in the `scans.tsv` file mean, please refer to the `scans.json` file.
-*Note: age measures are computed based on a birthdate measure that is jittered up to 7 days.*
+To get a better understanding of what the different fields in the `scans.tsv` file mean, please refer to the `scans.json` file. *Note:* Age measures are computed based on a birthdate measure that is jittered up to 7 days.